 Use more or less cheese to taste.
 Use any white cheese that melts well.

-This recipe is a low-carb version of the Deconstructed Stuffed Cabbage Casserole recipe I got from my friend Dolores many years ago.
+This recipe is a low-carb version of the recipe for Stuffed Cabbage Casserole with Rice I got from my friend Dolores many years ago.

 8